TexasInstruments/processor-sdk-doc/source/linux/Foundational_Components/Power_Management/pm_wakeup_sources.rst

     [IPC RPMSG ECHO] Next MCU mode is 1
-    [IPC RPMSG ECHO] Suspend request to MCU-only mode received [IPC RPMSG ECHO] Press a sinlge key on this terminal to resume the kernel from MCU only mode
+    [IPC RPMSG ECHO] Suspend request to MCU-only mode received [IPC RPMSG ECHO] Press a single key on this terminal to resume the kernel from MCU only mode

 Any *key press* on the same terminal should trigger a wakeup from MCU Only mode and the following message printed: